faster-cpython/ideas/3.14/README.md

 ### Tail-calling interpreter

 Rather than using a classic switch statement or computed gotos for the main interpreter loop, tail call between functions implementing each bytecode.
-This shows a significant speedup between 10% and 40% depending on the benchmark.
+This shows a speedup of 1-5% geometric mean on various platforms.

 This approach currently only works with Clang 19.
 We hope to find a way to make this work in more places through some combination of improving other compilers, compiling only parts of CPython with Clang 19, and/or moving platforms to use Clang 19 by default.
 This is mainly ecosystem / community work.